 What is it about the clay studio that makes it a good place for healing?

+It was not a clean ending with my tech career and there was a lot of pent up tension of knowing that it wasn't what I was supposed to be doing.
+So when I finally took a break, there was some sort of healing that needed to happen, and the clay studio is the perfect place for that.
 While you are throwing you can't multitask, you have to be focused on what you are doing.
-You can’t have your thoughts be somewhere else.
-And so it kind of forces you to enter a flow state.
+And so it forces you to enter a flow state.
 You can call it flow or you can call it meditation.
 Whatever you want to call it, it’s about clearing your mind, and I think that’s very unique to pottery.

 Food plays a very important role in your business and in your life.
 Where does that come from?

 My parents owned a restaurant and I grew up helping out and using my hands.
 I worked in the back of the house and really enjoyed it.
 I started on the dessert line but eventually worked every job.
 My mom is a pastry chef, so I used to help her a lot in the kitchen and I have a lot of memories of tempering chocolate and making cookies.